 The “Messenger” feature is one of the most basic ways that you can use Skype.
 Basically, it consists of you sending quick text messages back and forth with someone else who is currently using Skype.
+Here’s a quick rundown of how to use it:

 Open your Skype desktop program and log in.